-Executive Summary to the 2018 Financial Report of U.S. Government
+Executive Summary to the Fiscal Year 2019 Financial Report of U.S. Government

 An Unsustainable Fiscal Path

 The current fiscal path is unsustainable.
 To determine if current fiscal policy is sustainable, the projections discussed in the Financial Report assume current policy will continue indefinitely.1 The projections are therefore neither forecasts nor predictions.
-Nevertheless, policy changes must be enacted so that actual financial outcomes will be different than those projected.
+Nevertheless, the projections demonstrate that policy changes need to be enacted for the actual financial outcomes to differ from those projected.

 Receipts, Spending, and the Debt